timsyoon/low-level-io-procedures/README.md

    7. In the Solution Explorer pane, notice that the default .asm file in the project is AddSum2.asm.
 Right-click this file, click "Remove", and then click "Remove" again to remove the file from the project.

-   8. In the Solution Explorer, right-click **Project**, hover over "Add", and click on "Existing Item...."
+   8. In the Solution Explorer, right-click **Project**, hover over "Add", and click on "Existing Item...".

    9. In the project directory, double-click on ioProcs.asm to add that file to the project.
 The file name should now appear in the Solution Explorer.